Battered Puerto Rico hospitals on life support after Hurricane Maria

-SAN JUAN, PUERTO RICO (Reuters) - Puerto Rico’s medical services are in critical condition in the wake of Hurricane Maria.
+SAN JUAN, PUERTO RICO, Sept 24 (Reuters) - Puerto Rico’s medical services are in critical condition in the wake of Hurricane Maria.

 The strongest storm to hit the island in decades has left hospitals flooded, strewn with rubble and dependent on diesel generators to keep the neediest patients alive.